pat777/VirtualList/README.txt

 to the needs of my project.
 Since the control turned out to be more as an "educational project" I decided to share it with the community (maybe someone out there considers the component useful too).

-The control just renders a maximum of containerMaxItemCount * 3 items at any time.
+The control just renders a maximum of (containerMaxItemCount * 3) items of the store at any time.
+Additional (storeCount / containerMaxItemCount) "container" items will be added.
 It is a very lightweight control and some features are intentionally left out for the first version:

 - the selection is not persistent